HURRICANE IAN INFORMATION

 Use the Quick Search below to find your parcel, and select Parcel Details from the links on the search results page.
 From the Property Data page, create the Letter using the link in the Current Working Values section.

 Please Note: Some properties will not have a Tax Roll Value Letter.
 For more information, please see the question: “Why doesn’t this parcel have a Tax Roll Value Letter"

 HURRICANE IAN DAMAGE REPORTING AND TAX RELIEF/REFUND INFORMATION

 On December 16 Governor Ron DeSantis signed into law section 197.3181 Florida Statutes which provides for a prorated refund of property taxes for residential dwellings rendered uninhabitable by Hurricane Ian.

 The Department of Revenue has prepared a Hurricane Ian guide for understanding the details.

-The easiest way to apply is to use the Alternate Key code found on your tax bill to start your application.
-This helps us identify your parcel and fill out the form for you.
-We will
+The easiest is to use the Alternate Key code found on your tax bill to fill out the web damage questionnaire.
+This helps us identify your parcel as you tell us about the damage to your property.

 Have An Alternate Key Code?